 Chart 27.
-Software tools and methodologies used for Out-of-band Access
+Software tools and methodologies used for Out-of-Band Access

-Most of the tools and technologies for out-of-band access are located in the central horizontal part of the graph, with no excellent or very bad ratings and with various levels of importance.
+Most of the tools and technologies for Out-of-Band Access are located in the central horizontal part of the graph, with no excellent or very bad ratings, and with various levels of importance.
 The best rated technologies for out-of-band access are Mobile technologies like 3G, 4G or 5G, followed by FTTH/FTTx, and Console servers.
 In terms of importance, mobile technologies are again the most relevant, followed by console servers and DRACs.

-Last year, the section about Out-of-band access did not contain any questions about the tools, as they were mostly hardware-based tools.
-On the other hand, NOCs considered it relevant to have information about how many NOCs felt responsible for this function.
-75% of the NOCs that answered the question in 2019 considered they were responsible for Out-of-band access management and the question was recovered for the 2023 survey, but the comparison in this case is between the 2016 and the 2023 results (no results for 2019).
+Last year, the section about Out-of-Band Access did not contain any questions about the tools, as they were mostly hardware-based tools.
+However, NOCs considered it relevant to have information about how many NOCs felt responsible for this function.
+75% of the NOCs that answered the question in 2019 considered they were responsible for Out-of-Band Access management and the question was included in the 2023 survey, but the comparison in this case is between the 2016 and the 2023 results (no results for 2019).

-Table 23 shows the trends in the number of NOC that use the tools for Out-of-Band Access, comparing the position they occupy in the responses count table (sorting by number of responses for each tool).
+Table 23 shows the trends in the number of NOCs that use the tools for Out-of-Band Access, comparing the position they occupy in the responses count table (sorting by number of responses for each tool).

 Tool 2016 2023 Trend

 CONSOLE SERVER 1 1 0

 ADSL / xDSL 2 2 0

-FTTH/FTTx 3 NEW
+FTTH /FTTx 3 NEW

-DRAC 3 4 -1
+DRAC 3 4 &gt; -1

 MOBILE TECHNOLOGY (3G / 4G /5G) 7 5 2

-HP ILO 4 6 -2
+HP ILO 4 6 &gt; -2

-KVM 6 7 -1
+KVM 6 7 &gt; -1

-LANDLINE 5 8 -3
+LANDLINE 5 8 &gt; -3

 ISDN 9 NEW